Margaret Santiago: Personal life

 Santiago was born in Spartanburg, South Carolina in 1931.
 As a young woman, she sang at Macedonia Baptist Church in Spartanburg, and on a radio program in Washington, D.C.
 In 1987, she released an album titled, "MarGueritte S. Soulful Gospel."
 (She was called MarGeuritte by friends.)

-Santiago was married and had at least three children.
+Santiago was married and had four children.

 She also lived in Puerto Rico and Atlanta, GA.

 Santiago died on March 17, 2018.